How disputes work

 Partial disputes

-An account owner disputes only a portion of the total transaction amount.
+An account owner only disputes a portion of the total transaction amount.

 Partially refunded charges

 A business partially refunded a payment, but the account owner disputes the entire payment.
-See our Disputes on partially refunded payments best practice for more information about submitting evidence to counter this kind of dispute.
+See our Disputes on partially refunded payments best practice for more information about submitting evidence to counter this type of dispute.

 An account owner contacts a business directly and the business refunds a portion of the original purchase because one of several items in the purchase is damaged.
 The account owner then disputes the entire purchase amount.